zer0-os/zChain/packages/zchain-core/API.md

 - `message` (string): The message.
 - `channels` (string[]): Array of channels (if same message is published on multiple channels, this should be passed).

-#### zStore.listMessagesOnFeed(peerIdStr, n)
+#### zStore.getMessagesOnFeed(peerIdStr, n)

-Lists last "n" messages published by a node.
+Returns last "n" messages published by a node.
 Loads last "n" entry from the local feed database, and logs them.

 Parameters:
 - `peerIdStr` (string): Peer ID as base58-encoded string.